 Movember is more than just a month of men growing mustaches.
 When you look deeper into it, there’s actually a very meaningful cause behind it.
 Men’s health is often overlooked or ignored so it’s heartening to see the Movember organization shedding light on this sensitive yet important topic.

-It might be a little late to join Movember now but it’s never too late to start raising awareness and having conversations over the topic of men’s health.
+Whether it’s Movember month or not, it’s never too late to start raising awareness and having conversations over the topic of men’s health.
 It’s a very real issue that could affect any of us at any point in time; just by educating yourself on the topic, you could be saving a loved one…or maybe even yourself.